Last updated on January 6th, 2025 at 07:39 am

 Best Places to Visit in Ireland

-Now that you know the basics of how to plan a trip to Ireland.
-You know when you want to visit, what your budget is, and whether or not you’d like to rent a car.
+Now that you know the basics of how to plan a trip to Ireland like when to visit, your budget, and whether or not you’ll rent a car.
 The next step is to start building your perfect Ireland itinerary by adding a few of these popular destinations in Ireland to your itinerary, mixed in with a couple of small coastal towns.

 Dublin

-Now, if it’s not your first trip to Ireland and you’ve been to Dublin before, I’d like to recommend skipping it and heading to a new destination.
+Now, if it’s not your first trip to Ireland and you’ve been to Dublin before, I’d recommend skipping it and heading to a new destination.

 Cork